How Can I Increase My Social Security Retirement Benefit?

 The following response is from Nora Yousif, a financial advisor with RBC Wealth Management.
 She is happy to be a financial planning resource for those with follow-up questions.
 She can be reached at email@example.com or at 508.230.8960.

 Well yes.
-Aside from the obvious answer of earning more (the maximum Social Security wage base for 2018 is $128,700) there are two other considerations.
+Aside from the obvious answer of earning more up to the maximum Social Security wage base (which for 2022 is $147,000), there are two other considerations.

 The second consideration is for new parents, particularly mothers.
 I routinely have couples coming in for their retirement reviews and the wife is often surprised to learn her benefit is drastically lower than her husband’s benefit, despite her comparable earnings history.
 The difference is usually due to the years moms (or dads) work at home raising the children.
 Your Social Security benefit is based on your 35 highest earning years and a zero income year in any one of those 35 years significantly brings down your Social Security benefit.
 As a solution, I urge new parents to try to keep a hand in the workforce, even if it’s part-time and for little pay.
 It’s better to have a low-income year instead of a $0 income year when it comes to the Social Security calculation, which carries a heavier weight on the first $895 of income you earn on average a month.
 If it’s too late and you’ve already taken the years off, consider continuing to work part-time after retirement so you displace your zero income years.